lsst-dm/dmtn-020/index.rst

 A :term:`control account` is the intersection between the WBS and the OBS.
 Each control account falls under the purview of a :term:`CAM`.
 Typically within DM, a single CAM is responsible for the whole of a third level WBS.
-That is, the manager at the lead institution for a particular component is responsible for all work performed on that WBS element, even if that work is performed at another institution.
+That is, the manager at the lead institution for a particular component is responsible for all work performed on that WBS element, even if some of that work is performed at another institution.

 .. _sec-evms: